Health Problems In Old Dogs

 This research was done concerning dogs of a number of health and feeding circumstances.
 Your best bet to keeping your dog healthy longer is to ensure gut health and give him plenty of exercise and love.

-One thing to always be conscientious of is what you have been feeding him.
-The diet of a dog is paramount to longevity, as the canine's digestive tract holds close to 80% of his immune system capabilities.
+One thing to always be conscientious of is what you have been feeding your pup.
+The diet of a dog is paramount to longevity and general animal wellness, as the canine's digestive tract holds close to 80% of his immune system capabilities.
 Absorption of nutrition for dogs is another reason why giving his gut the right food as he is growing can help lead to a healthy gut, and a likely longer life.

 If at all possible, feed your dog healthy food.
 Avoiding too much grain and and looking into transitioning to a raw diet is a simple and effective solution when it comes to improving what you're feeding your dog.
 Canines evolved from a life spent in the wild, it is only natural that their diet resembles that of their ancestors.

 A study by Kristyn M. Souliere speaks on the allergy issues associated with a heavy grain diet,